GrigorieffLab/ctffind5_manuscript/manuscript.md

 ### Verification of sample thickness estimation using Lambert-Beers law

-We used 1000 micrographs collected on one lamella of ER-HoxB8 cells (dataset Lamella$_EUC1$ from [@doi:]).
-For each micrograph we calculated $ln(\frac{I}{I_0})$, where $I$ was the sum of all pixels in the center quadrant of the micrograph and $I_0$ was the average of this sum for 45 micrographs collected over vacuum, with the same energy filter settings.
-We then used CTFFIND5 to estimate the thickness $t$ of each micrograph using the "Brute-force 1D fit" and "2D-refinement" setting.
+We used 655  micrographs collected on one lamella of ER-HoxB8 cells (dataset Lamella$_EUC1$ from [@doi:]).
+For each micrograph we calculated
+$ln(\frac{I}{I_0})$, where $I$ was the sum of all pixels in the illuminated area of the movie and $I_0$ was the average of this sum for 45 micrographs collected over vacuum, with the same energy filter settings.
+This value should have a linear relationship to the thickness of the sample, consistent with Lambert-Berrs law [@doi:10.1016/j.jsb.2015.09.019;@doi:10.1016/j.jsb.2018.06.007]:

+$$
+ln(\frac{I}{I_0}) = \frac{1}{\kappa} t
+$$ {#eq:lb}

+where $\kappa$ is the apparent mean free path for inelastic scattering.

+We then used CTFFIND5 to
+estimate the thickness $t$ of each micrograph using the "Brute-force 1D fit" and "2D-refinement" setting (Min.
+Resolution 30A, Max.
+Resolution 5A, Low Defocus for search 500nm, High Defocus 5000nm, Min.
+Resolution for thickness estimate 10A, Max.
+Resolution for thickness estimate 3A).
 We used a "RANSAC" algorithm as implemented in [@doi] to fit a linear model to the relationship of $ln(\frac{I}{I_0})$ and $t$, while rejecting outliers.
-We then manually inspected every outlier of the model fit and categorized the reason for the discrepance into "wrong fitting", "ice contamination", "partial vacuum".
+We then manually inspected every outlier of the model fit and categorized the reason for the discrepance into "wrong fitting", "contamination", "partially occluded beam", and "partially vacuum".

 ### Verification of sample thickness estimation using tomography